noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 </div>

 When you're here, activate MTVU (if your CPU has more than 3 cores).
 There's a little slider on the bottom, set it to balanced and apply the settings.
-You might want to set the slider to agressive mode if your CPU is underperforming.
+You might want to set the slider to aggressive mode if your CPU is underperforming.

 <div align="center">
 	<img src="/images/PS2Tutorial/9.PNG" width="50%">
 </div>

 If you face any instability when playing a certain game (frame drop, weird textures), I advise you to do these two things in this order.
-First, modify the preset level to a less agressive level.
+First, modify the preset level to a less aggressive level.
 If it's not helping, then disable MTVU as a last resort.

 ###### Graphics settings <a name="gset"></a>

 Now, we want to tweak the graphics settings.
-Everyone doesn't have the same PC componants so it is really important to adapt your settings depending of your PC capacitiy.
+Everyone doesn't have the same PC components so it is really important to adapt your settings depending of your PC capacity.

 Here's a list of configurations for all types of computers :